crpmax/mc-bots/README.md

 `-g` Try to simulate gravity by falling down
 `-o` Use online (premium) account (login with Microsoft OAuth)
 `-ar <delay>` Set auto-respawn delay (default is 100 ms, set to -1 to disable)
+`-rm <interval>` Enable random movement with specified interval in milliseconds (e.g. 2000 for 2 seconds)
 `--nicks <file>` Set nicknames file